Juan Carlos Vera: International career

-He made an appearance for the Chile national team in a friendly match versus Mexico on 9 April 1991.
+Vera made an appearance for the Chile national team in a friendly match versus Mexico on 9 April 1991.

 Personal life

 After the 1973 Chilean coup d'état, he went alone to Spain in 1975.
 His family was made up by his father, a railway worker, his mother, a housekeeper, and his five siblings.
 All of them stayed in Chile.

 When he was a player of Unión La Calera, he was nicknamed Pelé.

 His first son was born in Mexico when he was a player of Morelia.

 Following his retirement, he started a women's clothing factory along with his wife and they also have a guesthouse in Santiago, Chile, called The Fox Hostel.
 In addition, he has worked in football scouting, linking Chilean players with Mexican clubs.